Mayor's and City of London Court: History

-The Palace Court also exercised jurisdiction within the City in certain cases before its abolition in 1849.
+The Palace Court also exercised jurisdiction within the City in certain cases until its abolition in 1849.

 The two courts were combined with effect from 1 January 1921 by the Mayor's and City of London Court Act 1920 (10 & 11 Geo.
 5. c. cxxxiv).
 High Court procedure was declared to apply to matters formerly dealt with by the Mayor's Court, while county court procedure applied to matters falling under the City of London Court.

 1971 reform

-Under s.
-42 of the Courts Act 1971, the old Mayor's and City of London Court was abolished, the City of London was made a county court district, and the new county court for the city of London was given the name of its predecessor.
+Under section 42 of the Courts Act 1971, the old Mayor's and City of London Court was abolished, the City of London was made a county court district, and the new county court for the city of London was given the name of its predecessor.
 It was the only county court not to contain "county" in its title.
 The individual county courts have since been replaced by a single County Court for England and Wales.